-What really is ISO?
+What is ISO?

-So basically this means that if you want less grainy and clear pictures then use a lower ISO but if you want to add an artistic effect to your pictures by adding a little noise then raise your ISO.
+So basically, this means that if you want less grainy and clear pictures, then use a lower ISO but if you want to add an artistic effect to your pictures by adding a little noise, then raise your ISO.

 The link between ISO and shutter speed

-Secondly, there is a deep connection between shutter-speed and ISO as well.
-This is because if the ISO number is high and the sensor is more sensitive to light you can pair it with fast the shutter-speed to get a proper exposure.
+Secondly, there is a deep connection between shutter speed and ISO as well.
+This is because if the ISO number is high and the sensor is more sensitive to light, you can pair it with fast the shutter speed to get a proper exposure.

-So if you are worried about getting blurry photos, then just check that your shutter-speed and ISO settings complement each other as explained in this article and your images will come out tack sharp.
+So if you are worried about getting blurry photos, then just check that your shutter-speed and ISO settings complement each other, as explained in this article, and your images will come out tack sharp.

-Here in the first situation, you are shooting in the middle of the day which means it is most likely that you will have plenty of daylight.
+Here in the first situation, you are shooting in the middle of the day, which means it is most likely that you will have plenty of daylight.
 So, in this case, you will have to ensure that your ISO is as low as possible.
-This will result in the cleanest image which will not only be noise free but will also have the most dynamic range and depth of color.
+This will result in the cleanest image, which will not only be noise-free but will also have the most dynamic range and depth of color.

 When to consider changing ISO

-Aperture vs ISO
+Aperture vs. ISO

 Some situations where high ISO is required:

-• Wedding Ceremonies that take place in Churches where flash is not allowed
+- Wedding Ceremonies that take place in Churches where flash is not allowed

-• Concerts and events that have lots of movement
+- Concerts and events that have lots of movement

-• When capturing Birds in flight with long telephoto lenses as usually, they require extra fast shutter-speeds
+- When capturing Birds in flight with long telephoto lenses as usually, they require extra fast shutter speeds.

-• When capturing Sports actions that have fast movements and require telephoto lenses with fast shutter speeds
+- For Sports actions that have fast movements and require telephoto lenses with fast shutter speeds

-• When making use of “zoom kit-lens” as they don’t have wide apertures so for the compensation you have to make use of higher ISO numbers.
+- When making use of “zoom kit-lens,” as they don’t have wide apertures, so for the compensation, you have to make use of higher ISO numbers.

-It might look a bit too much to grasp right now, but once you start practicing it will become easy as practice makes you perfect.
-So now it’s your turn to go out and start applying what you have learned and do wonders to your photography skills, by adding a touch of ISO to it!
+It might look a bit too much to grasp right now, but once you start practicing, it will become easy as practice makes you perfect.
+So now it’s your turn to go out and start applying what you have learned and do wonders to your photography skills by adding a touch of ISO to it!